3choff/dictate/README.md

 ### Settings

 Click the gear icon in the Dictate window to open the settings.
 Here you can:
-*   Enter your API keys for Groq and Deepgram.
+*   Enter your API keys for Groq, Deepgram, and Gemini.
 *   Select your preferred transcription service.
 *   Choose your text insertion mode (Native or Clipboard).
 *   Toggle "Text formatted" to control normalized vs. formatted output for both providers (Groq normalization, Deepgram `smart_format`).

 ### Voice Commands

 Dictate supports several voice commands for hands-free text manipulation.
-The full list of available commands is defined once in `src/shared/voice-commands.js` and used by both Groq and Deepgram.
+The full list of available commands is defined once in `src/shared/voice-commands.js` and used by Groq, Deepgram, and Gemini.
 Here are a few examples:

 *   **Punctuation:** "period" (.), "comma" (,), "question mark" (?)
 *   **Key Presses:** "press enter", "backspace", "press space", "press tab"